boazbk/tcs/lec_06_loops.md

 For example, [Sipser's text](http://tiny.cc/sipserbook) allows a more general set of states $Q$ and allow to designate arbitrary elements of $Q$ as starting and halting states, though by simple relabeling of the states one can see that this has no effect on the computational power of the model.
 Sipser also  restricts attention to Turing machines that output only a single bit.
 In such cases, it is convenient to have _two_ halting states:  one of them is designated as  the "$0$ halting state" (often known as the _rejecting state_) and the other as  the "$1$ halting state" (often known as the _accepting state_).
 Thus instead of writing $0$ or $1$, the machine will enter into one of these states and halt.
 This again makes no difference to the computational power, though we prefer to consider the more general model with multi-bit outputs.
 Finally, Sipser considers also functions with input in $\Sigma^*$ for an arbitrary alphabet $\Sigma$ (and hence distiguishes between the _input alphabet_ which he denotes as $\Sigma$ and the _tape alphabet_ which he denotes as $\Gamma$), while we restrict attention to functions with binary strings as input.
 The bottom line is that Sipser defines Turing machines as a _seven tuple_ consisting of the state space, input alphabet, tape alphabet, transition function, starting state, accpeting state, and rejecting state.
 Yet, this is simply a different representation of the same concept, just as a graph can be represented in either adjacency list or adjacency matrix form.
 :::

+### Turing machines as programming languages

+The formalization
 ### Turing machines and NAND++ programs

 As mentioned, Turing machines turn out to be equivalent to NAND++ programs: